Gorilla Trekking Tours | Uganda Safaris and Tours

 Murchison Falls National Park

-Murchison Falls National Park Uganda Safari Tours, Attractions & Location
+Murchison Falls National Park Uganda | Location, Park Entrance Fees, Animals & Activities

-Murchison Falls National Park is found in the Murchison Conservation Area located in the northwestern side of Uganda in the Eastern African Rift Valley and its the biggest national park in Uganda covering a total area of 3,840 sq km.
+Murchison Falls National Park Uganda is found in the Murchison Conservation Area located in the northwestern side of Uganda in the Eastern African Rift Valley and its the biggest national park in Uganda covering a total area of 3,840 sq km.
 The Murchison Conservation Area is also home to Bugungu and Karuma wildlife reserves.

-Murchison Falls National park is endowed with several attractions including over 76 mammal species with four members of the big five, the lion, the leopards, the elephants, and the Buffaloes.
+Murchison Falls National park Uganda is endowed with several attractions including over 76 mammal species with four members of the big five, the lion, the leopards, the elephants, and the Buffaloes.
 Other species in the park include bushbucks, Uganda kob, waterbucks and warthogs, giraffes, Jackson’s hartebeest, hyenas etc. Along the shores of the nile and within the waters you will see lots of hippos and crocodiles among other resident creatures.
 There also several primates in the Murchison falls national park including baboons and several monkey species.
 The Park is also home to over 450 recorded birds species including the rare shoebill stork and the 23 Albertine rift endemics given its location in the western arm of the east African rift valley.

-The highlight of your tour in Murchison falls National Park is visiting the “Murchison Falls” a point along the Nile within the park where River Nile forces its way through a narrow gorge 8 meters wide.
+The highlight of your tour in Murchison falls National Park Uganda is visiting the “Murchison Falls” a point along the Nile within the park where River Nile forces its way through a narrow gorge 8 meters wide.
 The launch trip up stream is very interesting and offers magnificent views of the falls and several wildlife species found along the shores including Buffaloes, Hippos, Crocodiles, waterbucks and birds.
 Our top tours are the 3 Days Murchison Falls Safari, 2 Days Murchison Falls Safari and the 4 Days Murchison Falls Safari The Murchison Falls National Park is a well-liked vacation spot with a range of lovely activities both in the southern and northern sides of the park

 Murchison Falls National Park’s attractions include